-If you’re volunteering in a workplace, it should follow working safely during coronavirus guidance.
+If you’re volunteering in a workplace or someone else’s home, you should follow guidance on working safely during COVID-19.

 - your social interactions

-- the time you spend in places where you cannot social distance
+- the time you spend in places that are crowded and do not have good ventilation

-You must self-isolate from the date you started having symptoms or from the day you tested positive and for the next 10 full days - whichever is the latest.
+You need to self-isolate from the date you started having symptoms or from the day you tested positive and for the next 10 full days - whichever is the latest.

 If you’re self-isolating your volunteer organisation should not ask you to leave home.

 If you’re fully vaccinated or under 18, you do not need to self-isolate after close contact with someone who has COVID-19.